elocane/Deep-Learning/CNN/README.md

 # Convolutional Neural Networks

-This notebook trains a convolutional neural network to recognize the handrwitten digits from the MNIST data base.
-It's based on the MIT Machine Intelligence Community Deep Learning Workshop.
+This notebook uses PyTorch to train a convolutional neural network to recognize the handrwitten digits from the MNIST data base.
+It's based on materials from the MIT Machine Intelligence Community Deep Learning Workshop.